6c2r2fqpmq-a11y/security-self-study/linux-commands-practice.md

 ### Viewing & Reading Files
 Practiced 'cat', 'more', 'less', 'head', 'tail', 'nl'.
-- Applied these in the **"Viewing Log and Configuration Files in Linux"** challenge> These are directly relevant to log review, since these are the commands used to page through and inspect log files without opening a full text editor.
+- Applied these in the **"Viewing Log and Configuration Files in Linux"** challenge.
+These are directly relevant to log review, since these are the commands used to page through and inspect log files without opening a full text editor.

 ### File Searching & Locating
 Practiced 'which', 'whereis', 'find', 'grep'.